oroinc/documentation/bundles/platform/SearchBundle/orm-search-engine.rst

 *Oro\\Bundle\\SearchBundle\\Engine\\FulltextIndexManager*
 that is used during installation and inside a special listener - it allows the system to create fulltext indexes bypassing Doctrine processing.

-**Note for MySQL driver:** MySQL has a lower limit to the string length for fulltext index called |ft_min_word_len|, i.e. if a string is shorter than this limit, the fulltext index will not be used.
-It is recommended to |change this value to 3|.

 .. include:: /include/include-links-dev.rst